 - There are research projects that are in need of a research assistant.
 We suggest you begin your search for a research assistant position by asking your faculty advisor for suggestions.
 There are also many positions posted on the Student Employment website.

 A mandatory orientation for new students will take place the week of August 21 through August 25.
 Orientation will provide new students with information and resources that will prove helpful during your time at YSPH.
 In addition to the orientation sessions, there will also be some social functions coordinated by second year students.
-The detailed orientation schedule will be available this summer.

 Students admitted to the Yale School of Public Health (YSPH) are responsible for becoming familiar with the general regulations of YSPH as stated in the “Policies” sections of the Yale School of Public Health Bulletin and with the more specific requirements stated in the individual section on each department or program which may go beyond, or supplement, the general standards.
 Please note the updated 2017-2018 YSPH Bulletin will be available in mid-August.